 Relationship: Worthy Intent – Cultivation – Rapport – Nurture

-Customer: Awareness – Consideration – Decision – Champion
+Client: Awareness – Consideration – Decision – Champion

 The four influence factors of relationships, reputation, network effects, and ESK (experience, skills, knowledge) complete the SAMI mapping framework.
 Relationships are any existing connections between individuals and or organizations.
 For example, an existing client could provide a warm referral of your product/service to a peer.
 While reputation appears obvious, there are many components that impact the perceived standing of your organization.
 This could be a bad review on Google, to a whispered conversation at a conference.
 The same can be said for network effects.
-Impressions from PR, social chatter, and events are just a few of the network effects we want to document in the customer journey.
+Impressions from PR, social chatter, and events are just a few of the network effects we want to document in the client journey.
 Finally, the collective ESK (experience, skills, knowledge) of your team is key to establishing competence, credibility, and trust.

 This approach forces us to understand the experience from the time the buyer is figuring out whether their issue needs to be solved and is then considering different ways to solve it.
-Our objective is to uncover struggles that customers would have with any supplier, not just your organization.
+Our objective is to uncover struggles that clients would have with any supplier, not just your organization.

 • Provide much needed context for developing your sales strategy.